perfmoron/BuggyCarsRating/README.md

 # Buggy Cars Rating automation

-Current project aims at writing automated tests for the Buggy Car Rating application based at https://buggy.justtestit.org/
+Current project aims at writing automated tests for the Buggy Car Rating application based at https://buggy.justtestit.org/.
+Is is developed with Selenium, cucomber and Junit keeping in mind Behaviour Driver Development.
+It would also generate an HTML report and take snapshots in case of failures.

 ### Documents for Test Approach and discovered Defects can be found in the /testDocuments directory